SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 ## Summary

 You now have now created native SAP HANA database artifacts and deployed them into an HDI container.
 Further details on some of the concepts shown here can be found at [SAP HANA Cloud, SAP HANA Database Developer Guide for Cloud Foundry Multitarget Applications](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/f8e431e3cdc14516b4ba8c9932afd1f4.html?version=latest&locale=en-US).
+Optionally, view the additional content in the [appendix](../../../README.md#appendix).
 In the next set of exercises, we will focus on functionality within the SAP HANA database explorer.

 Continue to - [Exercise 1 - Launch the SAP HANA Database Explorer](../../database_explorer/ex1/README.md)